guardian/cdk/docs/best-practices.md

 ## Guardian CDK
 Here are some best practices for using the Guardian CDK library:
 - Use [snapshot testing with Jest](https://jestjs.io/docs/snapshot-testing).
-Snapshot testing makes it easy to review any stack changes when developing locally and also in PRs.
+Snapshot testing makes it easy to review any stack changes when developing locally and in PRs.
+This enables us to catch things early, creating a shorter feedback loop.
+See the [AWS docs](https://docs.aws.amazon.com/cdk/v2/guide/testing.html#testing_snapshot) on snapshot testing.

 - Uploading the json output file produced by running `cdk synth` is preferable to uploading a `cloudformation.yaml` file.
 Using the `cloudformation.yaml` file doesn't guarantee the file reflects the current state of your CDK